Rian8337/osu-droid-module/packages/osu-base/README.md

     return console.log("Beatmap not found");
 }

-// Decoded beatmap can be accessed via the `map` field console.log(beatmapInfo.beatmap);
+// Decoded beatmap can be accessed via the `beatmap` field console.log(beatmapInfo.beatmap);
 ```